qq-dai/maximalUncertainClique/readme.md

 ```

 # Usage
-To execute the code, you need to run the following executable file:
+To execute the code, you need to run the following executable files, which accept the following optional parameters:

+- "-l": The left size constraint.

+- "-r": The right size constraint.

+- "-k": the value of k for k-plex,

+- "-d": Selceted from 'two' or 'core'.

+An running example:

 ```
-./uclique [filepath] -a=[1,2] -k=[0,n] -e=[0,1]
+./biclique/bin/MBC [filepath] -a=[1,2] -k=[0,n] -e=[0,1]
 ```

-This executable accepts the following optional parameters:
-- "-a=": This is the executed algorithm, "-a=1" for pivot algorithm with topCore reduction and "-a=2" for pivot algorithm with topTriangle reduction.

-- "-k=": This is the minsize constraint.

-- "-e=": This is the clique probability constraint.